 Serving Boards and Coasters

 These items are not dishwasher, oven, or microwave safe.
-To clean, use a lightly damp cloth to wipe the surface or hand wash.
+To clean, use a lightly damp cloth to wipe the surface.
 Dry by placing the product vertically to ensure uniform drying on all sides.
 Do not soak in water.

 To remove odors, rub the product with salt and half of a lemon.
 Leave it on for 3 minutes, then wipe clean with a damp cloth.
 Use a dry towel to remove the extra moisture.